-Graduates are eligible to apply for a Wisconsin Health license at the Prekindergarten through Grade 12 (Early Childhood through Adolescence) level.
+Graduates are eligible to apply for a Wisconsin teaching license in Health at the Kindergarten through Grade 12 level.

-Upon admission into their teacher education degree program in the School of Education, students should meet immediately with the health education program coordinator to develop a course completion schedule.
+Upon admission into their teacher education degree program in the School of Education, students should meet immediately with the Health minor coordinator to develop a course completion schedule.

 Complete a minimum of 23 credits to include all coursework below.
 A minimum 2.75 GPA is required, based on all UW–Madison coursework included in the minor requirements.

-Students may wish to consult with the halth minor coordinator or advising staff in the School of Education Student Services office, 139 Education Building, 1000 Bascom Mall, 608-262-1651.
+Students may wish to consult with the Health minor coordinator or advising staff in the School of Education Student Services office, 139 Education Building, 1000 Bascom Mall, 608-262-1651.

-Upon acceptance into a major program in the School of Education, students should meet immediately with the health education program advisor to work out a schedule for required courses.
+Upon acceptance into a major program in the School of Education, students should meet immediately with the Health minor coordinator to work out a schedule for required courses.

 Core Requirements (23–24 credits)